lvgl/lv_port_linux/README.md

 make -j
 ```

+## Command line options

+Command line options are used to modify behavior of the demo, they take precedence over environment variables.

+### Wayland

+- `-f` - enters fullscreen on startup
+- `-m` - maximizes window on startup
+- `-w <window width>` - set the width of the window
+- `-h <window height>` - set the height of the window

+### SDL2

+- `-w <window width>` - set the width of the window
+- `-h <window height>` - set the height of the window

 ## Environment variables

-Environment variables can be set to modify behavior of the demo.
+Environment variables can be set to modify the behavior of the demo.
-The following variables are supported.

 ### Legacy framebuffer (fbdev)